-The first drug court formed in Miami-Dade County, Florida in 1989.
+The first drug court was formed in Miami-Dade County, Florida in 1989.
 There are currently more than 2,140 drug courts representing all 50 states in the United States.
-Because of the popularity of drug courts we are likely to see an expanding body of research about their effectiveness as a form of drug treatment.
+Because of the popularity of drug courts, we are likely to see an expanding body of research about their effectiveness as a form of drug treatment.

 It appears that drug courts have been successful in reducing recidivism.
 According to the National Association of Drug Court Professionals (NADCP), 75 percent of drug court graduates remain arrest-free at least two years after completing the program.
-Several studies indicate that drug courts significantly reduce crime as much as 35 percent more than other sentencing options.
+Several studies indicate that drug courts significantly reduce crime by as much as 35 percent more than other sentencing options.
 Drug courts also save money, according to NADCP.
 For every dollar invested in drug court, taxpayers save a much as $3.36 in criminal justice costs.
 When considering other cost offsets such as savings from reduced victimization and healthcare service utilization, benefits may range up to $12.00 for every dollar invested.
 Drug courts produce a cost savings of $4,000 to $12,000 per client.
 These cost savings come from reduced prison costs, reduced arrests and trials, and reduced victimization.

 Drug courts also ensure compliance.
-Approximately 70 percent of substance abuse offenders drop out of treatment prematurely unless they are regularly supervised by a judge and held accountable.
+Approximately 70 percent of substance abuse offenders drop out of treatment prematurely unless they are regularly supervised by a judge and held accountably.
 Drug courts are six times more likely to keep participants in drug treatment long enough for them to overcome their addiction.

 Drug courts have been particularly successful with methamphetamine drug treatment, according to NADCP figures.
 Drug courts increase methamphetamine treatment program completion rates by nearly 80 percent.
 Compared to outpatient addiction treatment alone, drug courts reduce methamphetamine use by more than 50 percent.

 The results indicated that one-quarter to one-half of the participants should be referred to follow-up for a mental health issue.
-Unfortunately the professional worlds of drug treatment, and mental health treatment, have remained relatively separate.
+Unfortunately, the professional worlds of drug treatment, and mental health treatment, have remained relatively separate.
 This study’s results are a reminder that we must accept our clients as we find them.
-Regardless of whether the client is first identified as having a drug problem or a mental health problem, it is quite common for the client to have both, and to need assistance with both, in order to have a good outcome with either problem.
+Regardless of whether the client is first identified as having a drug problem or a mental health problem, it is quite common for the client to have both, and to need assistance with both, to have a good outcome with either problem.

 Weitzel JA, Nochajski TH, Coffey SF, Farrell MG.
 Mental health among suburban drug court participants.
 American Journal of Drug and Alcohol Abuse.
 2007; 33(3): 475-481.